-In accordance with the United Nations Guiding Principles on Business and Human Rights, we have initially prioritised and continue to prioritise our focus and actions on areas where we consider the potential impact of modern slavery to be greatest and where we might have a greater opportunity to influence outcomes.
+In accordance with the United Nations Guiding Principles on Business and Human Rights, we continue to prioritise our focus and actions on areas where we consider the potential impact of modern slavery to be greatest and where we might have a greater opportunity to influence outcomes.

-As such, at this stage our identification and assessment of modern slavery risk centres primarily on the financial transactions we support, rather than on Key Supplier Contracts.
-For context, the aggregate annual dollar value of our Key Supplier Contracts for FY2023 was equivalent to around 1 per cent of the dollar value of our FY2023 transactional exposure.
+As such, our identification and assessment of modern slavery risk centres primarily on the financial transactions we support, rather than on Key Supplier Contracts.
+For context, the aggregate annual dollar value of our Key Supplier Contracts for FY2024 was equivalent to around 1 per cent of the dollar value of our FY2024 transactional exposure.
 In making the statements above, we have considered and contrasted the overall modern slavery risk profile of our customers and transactions with that of our supply chain.